markdunning/docker-overview/README.md

 ```
 - the `--rm` means that the container is deleted on exit, otherwise your disk could get clogged up with lots of exited containers
 - if no command is specified, you get a shell prompt

+- the `ubuntu` image (or `centos`) is often used as a base image upon which other more complicated images are based
+- when you want another image, you only have to download the changes that have been made
+        + i.e. don't need to download `ubuntu` again
+- more compact images, easier to distribute
+- compare to virtual machine

 ## Volumes in Docker